Cast Iron Skillet Pizza

 • Mozzarella cheese is classic for a deep dish pizza.

-How to make deep dish Cast Iron Skillet Pizza
+How to make Cast Iron Skillet Pizza

 Then roll out the pizza dough and place it in the cast iron pan.
 It might not go all the way up the edges, and that’s ok.
 Just coax the sides up a little bit so it creates a well for the toppings.